Maksim2498/simplechat/docs/protocol.md

 This document contains detailed description of the network protocol used by this chat application.

-It begins with high-level description of the protocol architecture (["Protocol" section](#protocol)) and then continues with detailed description of the two low-level implementations of it:
+It begins with a high-level description of the protocol architecture (["Protocol" section](#protocol)) and then continues with a detailed description of the two low-level implementations of it:
 [binary](#binary-implementation) and [textual](#text-implementation).